nextcloud/appstore/docs/api/restapi.rst

 smallThumbnail
     Small thumbnail which can be used as preview image.
 Guaranteed to be HTTPS.
 Not required, so if not present or an empty string, use the screenshot url instead.

+videos
+    PeerTube videos declared in the app's info.xml.
+Guaranteed to be HTTPS.
+Each entry has:

+    * **url**: Normalized PeerTube embed URL suitable for iframes

 download
     Download archive location, guaranteed to be HTTPS